-- Code of Ethics this requires employees to comply with the principles of the United Nations Universal Declarations of Human Rights, the fundamental conventions of the International Labour Organisation, in particular, concerning forced child labour and the principles of the United Nations Global Compact; - Responsible and Committed this is a charter aiming to ensure we fully respect our clients and collaborators, the environment and all our stakeholders and that through our actions we help to meet major societal challenges.
+- Code of Ethics this requires employees to comply with the principles of the United Nations Universal Declarations of Human Rights, the fundamental conventions of the International Labour Organisation, in particular, concerning forced child labour and the principles of the United Nations Global Compact; - Responsible and Committed this is a charter aiming to ensure that Bouygues fully respects its clients and collaborators, the environment and all its stakeholders and that through its actions Bouygues helps to meet major societal challenges.
 The aims are supported by 12 commitments which include a pledge of ethical behaviour and a guarantee of respect for fundamental human rights throughout the Bouygues group's operations. - Health & Safety policy this policy sets out Bouygues' commitment and approach to ensuring it provides a healthy, safe working environment for its own staff and contractors that work on-site; - Harassment & Bullying policy this policy sets out Bouygues' approach to preventing the occurrence of discrimination, harassment, bullying or victimisation in the work place; - Authority limits and contract signing policy this policy sets out Bouygues' internal control and governance procedures with regard to approving financial transactions and signing contracts with suppliers.
-The policy ensure that contracts cannot be entered into without an appropriate level of review and authorisation by a suitably senior and qualified member of staff; - Whistleblowing policy this policy encourages employees to bring any bad practice they become aware of to the attention of senior management without fear of repercussions for doing so; - Anti-slavery policy this policy specifically addresses the subject matter of the Act recognising and preventing trafficked, forced, bonded and child labour; and - Corporate Social Responsibility Charter for Suppliers and Subcontractors (the "Charter") the Charter is a contractual requirement, setting out the obligations for Bouygues' suppliers to cascade the same obligations to their own suppliers.
+The policy ensures that contracts cannot be entered into without an appropriate level of review and authorisation by a suitably senior and qualified member of staff; - Whistleblowing policy this policy encourages employees to bring any bad practice they become aware of to the attention of senior management without fear of repercussions for doing so.
+This policy also applies to third parties such as consultants, contractors, trainees, casual and agency staff; - Responsible Procurement policy this policy was launched in 2020 and mandates all members of staff who are directly and indirectly involved in the procurement of goods and/or services to source the best products and services at the best overall value via ethical means and recognised standards.
+It also mandates these employees to make responsible purchases by ensuring that they develop the local economy, reduce environmental impact, manage the financial health of the supply chain, work with the supply chain to ensure proper labour standards in an attempt to eliminate modern slavery practices as well as health, safety and wellbeing of its members; - Anti-slavery and Human Trafficking policy this policy specifically addresses the subject matter of the Act recognising and preventing trafficked, forced, bonded and child labour; and - Corporate Social Responsibility Charter for Suppliers and Subcontractors (the "Charter") the Charter is a contractual requirement, setting out the obligations for Bouygues' suppliers to cascade the same obligations to their own suppliers.
 Suppliers are required to provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 They are expressly forbidden from using forced or compulsory labour as well as engaging in child labour.
 Serious violations of the Charter will lead to the termination of the business relationship.